Accepted at ICLR 2026

 Qualitative Results

-PixArt-α 256×256 qualitative comparisons between baseline, ToCa, and our ECAD schedules on unseen prompts.
+PixArt-α 256×256: Comparisons between baseline, ToCa, and ECAD on unseen prompts.
 ECAD maintains high visual quality while achieving significant speedups.

 Learned Caching Schedules

 ECAD discovers diverse caching patterns that vary across timesteps, blocks, and components.
-The visualizations below show which components are cached (red) vs. recomputed (gray) for our optimized schedules.
+Red indicates cached components, gray indicates recomputed.

 Citation